-Section 504 protects an individual who has, had, or is perceived as having a physical or mental impairment which substantially limits one or more major life activities, such as caring for oneself, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, or working.
+Section 504 protects an individual who has, had, or is perceived as having a physical or mental impairment which substantially limits one or more major life activities, such as caring for one's self, performing manual tasks, walking, seeing, hearing, eating, sleeping, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, sitting, reaching, interacting with others, and working.
 It protects students when their disabilities limit their ability to attend, participate in, or receive benefit from their educations.